Date: 12 Aug 2014

 * Networking with your peers: Got a problem?
 Got an answer?
 Share it!

 * WiSSUG Business: Don’t just sit there – participate!
-Volunteer, present a topic, share your expertise!
+Volunteer, present a topic, share your expertise (or your painful learning experience)!

 Lync Meeting Information